The Searing Disparity Between Burn Patients

 The patient ward at Kiruddu National Referral Hospital, in Kampala, Uganda.
 Photo courtesy of Henrique Campos on behalf of ReSurge International

-Natalie Meyers, MPH is the chief program officer at ReSurge International.
+Natalie Meyers, MPH, is the executive vice president of programs and partnerships at ReSurge International.

 Rose Alenyo, MD, is Makerere University's coordinator of training for plastic and reconstructive surgery and the College of Surgeons of East, Central, and Southern African (COSECSA) Uganda Country's director and plastic and reconstructive surgery panel head.